Dave’s Favorite VERTEBRATE MANAGEMENT LINKS

 - Managing Canada Geese in Urban Environments-A Technical Guide-Cornell Cooperative Extension

 - Canada Geese-Managing Conflicts in Illinois-USDA Wildlife Services

-- Assistance With Waterfowl Damage – USDA APHIS Wildlife Services
+- Preventing and Managing Waterfowl Damage – USDA APHIS Wildlife Services

 - Recognizing Sapsucker Damage to Your Trees – WSU Fact Sheet FS057E

 - Woodpecker and Sapsucker Management – Kansas State University

 - Preventing Woodpecker Damage – Colorado State University